oleksandrbyk/olek-django-sample-project/README.md

 If all went well then your command line prompt should now start with `(productionready)`.

 If your command line prompt does not start with `(productionready)` at this point, try running `pyenv activate productionready` or `cd ../productionready-django-api`.

-If pyenv is still not working, visit us in the Thinkster Slack channel so we can help you out.